National School Vulnerability Assessment Program

 Full On-Site Vulnerability Assessment

-A School Vulnerability Assessment involves a formal assessment, conducted by professionals in the field, who isolate the areas of vulnerability in a school to mitigate risks associated with these vulnerabilities.
+A School Vulnerability Assessment (SVA) involves a formal assessment, conducted by professionals in the field, who isolate the areas of vulnerability in a school to mitigate risks associated with these vulnerabilities.
 It is a complex set of procedures that requires multiple steps to complete the task.

 The SVA begins with a complete review of all policies related to the daily operation of the school.
 Especially important is the Emergency Management Plan that controls what actions should be taken in the event of an emergency of any nature.
 It is essential to complete this review prior to the actual physical plant assessment in order for the assessors to know what policies are actually being followed, and which ones are being overlooked.

-The second step is the actual assessment of the physical plant.
+The second step is the actual assessment of the school property.
 Beginning at the driveway of the school, a complete review is done of all aspects of the physical plant.
 Both the exterior and interior of the school is assessed, and potential or actual risks are photographed and documented.
 Areas where it is apparent policies are being followed are also photographed and documented.
 It is critical to have a complete assessment, identifying the positive actions and behaviors, as well.

 The third step of the process is to talk to staff and students about their feelings regarding safety and security of the school.
 Behaviors impact school safety more than any other factor.
 The best policies can be completely nullified if those responsible for enforcing them fail to do so.
 Discussions with staff and students provide opportunities for the assessors to get a true “feel” for the climate of the school, and this is an essential component of the assessment.